12 Easy Things to Do in Los Angeles

 7. Cruise Venice Beach

-8. Dive into the La Brea Tar Pits
+8. Dive Into the La Brea Tar Pits

 9. Visit the Griffith Observatory

-10. See the Hollywood sign
+10. See the Hollywood Sign

-A top-10 list of things to do in LA wouldn’t be complete without mention of the Hollywood sign.
+A top 12 list of things to do in LA wouldn’t be complete without mention of the Hollywood Sign.
 While it’s pretty easy to catch a glimpse of it from the city below, your best bet for a view is to start in Griffith Park.
 There you’ll find hiking trails running from the Griffith Observatory to Mount Hollywood.
 If you’re not feeling up to the hike, don’t worry—you can get a great view from the Hollywood Reservoir, and it’s a nice and easy walk.

 Never-Ending Fun in Tinseltown